helenclx/leilukin-site/src/pages/now.md

 This is my [/now page](https://nownownow.com/about).
 You can find more pages like this at [nownownow.com](https://nownownow.com/).

+You can also check out my [status.cafe profile](https://status.cafe/users/leilukin) for my latest short status updates.

 ## What I am Working on

 ### Custom Domain Name and New Hosting for This Site

-I finally bought a custom domain name for this website, leilukin.com.
+I finally bought a custom domain name for this website, `leilukin.com`.
 To be able to use the custom domain name without spending more money to upgrade my Neocities account to the Supporter tier, I have also been busy with setting up this site to be hosted on Netlify.

 For more information, read my blog post: [Custom Domain Name and Hosting Change for Leilukin's Hub](/blog/posts/2024-05-31-domain-name-hosting-change-leilukins-hub).